Hemant330/Code-Test/README.md

-These two files are the codes which is conducted in class
+These two files are the codes which are conducted in class